calhar/Clonify/Readme.md

 Immediate goals:
     - Media player controls.
 Play/pause/previous/next/repeat/shuffle/seek and volume sliders/etc
     - Create, delete, and edit playlists.
+    - Separate the css into multiple files so it's not such a monolith

 Slightly further off:
     - Automatically build database for files added to watched folders by reading tags and freedb or similar